 These words are taken straight out of Sheryl Sandberg's mouth from her negotiation with Facebook.
 In other words, Sandberg made it a point to emphasize why it was legitimate to be negotiating in the first place.
 This is something that negotiation experts say is particularly important for women who can be socially penalized for asking for more.

-Studies show that women can be viewed more negatively than men for negotiating for the same things because of social perceptions and unconscious expectations that women should be "nice" and not "too demanding".
+A study in Journal of Personality and Social Psychology shows that women can be viewed more negatively than men for negotiating for the same things because of social perceptions and unconscious expectations that women should be "nice" and not "too demanding."

 This is the second thing Sandberg made a point to say.
 As a result of the social stigma women can experience when they negotiate, this statement is meant to encourage women to pursue negotiation in a collaborative manner.
 In other words, it may sometimes be helpful to explicitly point out that you don't generally hold a"me against you" mentality.